 Introduction / History

-The Merat have four subdivisions.
-They speak in Marwari with each other.
-They have village elders who judge in community matters and they give fines to those found guilty.
+They have village elders who judge in community matters, and they give fines to those found guilty.

 People of India: Rajasthan, K. S. Singh, ed.
 Popular Prakashan, 1998